sebastianheuer/mokka/README.md

 }
 ```

-However Mokka also comes with the `MokkaTestCase` class, which acts as a proxy:
+However it is recommended to use the `MokkaTestCase` class, which acts as a proxy:

 ```php
 <?php